JackShang2002/Virtual-Assistant/README.md

 # Izzy
 Personal assistance AI named Izzy (will be referred to as Izzy from now on) that can respond to several function calls through parsing keywords from microphone input.

+Main file can be found in folder Izzy, as Izzy.py

 List of functions below:

 Repeat: sentence containing "repeat please" will cause previous prompt to be repeated.